florian105/Hero-with-Blueprint-Animation/README.md

 Linguistic Solution
 This blueprint is language-agnostic since box labels are in English universally understood in B2B tech.

-Works on EN pages
-Stats in hover tooltips are technical (GDPR, API, etc.)
+Works on EN or FR pages (see versions for left column texts) Stats in hover tooltips are technical (GDPR, API, etc.)
-Translation needed
+Translation needed for left column text

 Customization
 To change subtitle text, edit the <text class="stat-text"> elements: